 Select your language.

-Select the Edition of Windows for which you have a licence.
+Select the Edition of Windows.

 Select the architecture which you plan on using for your system.

 The selection you make here will dictate which options you have when running the Windows installation later.

 - 32-bit (x86)